Infraste03/KGE_RS/fashion_generalization/alternate_learning/checks/README.md

 For each sampled entity it verifies that the vector stored in `SharedEmbedding` is exactly equal to the corresponding PyKEEN TransE vector.

-This isolates the most important hard-sharing initialization step from the rest of the joint architecture.
+This isolates the shared-embedding initialization step from the rest of the joint architecture.

 # 11. `test_task_a_real_data_fashion.py`